jeffwmiles/azure-dsc-pipeline/README.md

 ## Results
 - ModuleDeploy-pipeline.yml pipeline runs and
+    - takes module from repository and creates a zip file
+    - uploads DSC composite module zip to blob storage
     - creates automation account if it doesn't exist
-    - uploads DSC composite module to automation account
+    - imports DSC composite module to automation account from blob storage (with SAS)
 - azure-pipelines.yml pipeline runs and:
     - creates automation account if it doesn't exist
     - imports/updates Az.Accounts module
     - imports/updates remaining modules identified in parameters
-    - creates new automation runas account (and required service principal) if it doesn't exist
+    - creates new automation runas account (and required service principal) if it doesn't exist (generating an Azure KeyVault certificate to do so)
     - performs a 'first-time' run of the "Update-AutomationAzureModulesForAccount" runbook (because automation account is created with out-of-date default modules)
     - imports DSC configuration
     - compiles DSC configuration against configuration data